Leveraging Watch-time Feedback for Short-Video Recommendations: A Causal Labeling Framework: Experiments

 \subsection{Online Evaluation (RQ3)}

 \textbf{Online Setting.} We conduct an online A/B test to further evaluate the proposed method.
-Specifically, we run DML, WLR and D2R, trained with offline data, for 5 consecutive days on Kuaishou's two recommendation channels: Featured-Video Tab and Slide Tab.
+Specifically, we run DML, WLR and D2Q, trained with offline data, for 5 consecutive days on Kuaishou's two recommendation channels: Featured-Video Tab and Slide Tab.
 We then report the average performance over the 5 days.
-Here, we use WLR as the control group, and we implement DML by gradually adding different labels to study their influence, where each implementation is denoted by "DML(labels)".
-For example, DML ($y_{wpr}^d$) means only using the debiased WPR label. {In evaluating the recommendation performance, we use the metric of Watch Time, which represents the total amount of time that users spend watching videos within a given bucket.
-We also use the metric of App Usage as a secondary evaluation metric which provides insights into how frequently users access and engage with the Kuaishou App.}
+Here, we use WLR as the control group, and implement DML by gradually adding different labels to study their influence, where each implementation is denoted by "DML(labels)".
+For example, DML ($y_{wpr}^d$) means only using the debiased WPR label. \zy{We utilize two evaluation metrics: Watch Time, measuring total user video consumption within a segment, and App Usage, offering insights into how frequently users access and engage with the Kuaishou App.}

-\textbf{Performance Comparison.} The performance of the evaluated methods, as tested concurrently on the Kuaishou App, is presented in Table \ref{tab::abtest}.
-From the table, we made the following observations.
-Firstly, the improvement in performance upon utilizing the WPR label over WLR and D2Q demonstrates the effectiveness of utilizing our percentile rank-based labels.
+\textbf{Performance Comparison.} \zy{The performance of the evaluated methods, as tested concurrently on the Kuaishou App, is presented in Table \ref{tab::abtest}, where we draw three observations.} Firstly, the improvement in performance upon utilizing the WPR label over WLR and D2Q demonstrates the effectiveness of utilizing our percentile rank-based labels.
 Secondly, the enhancement of both Watch Time and App Usage metrics when employing the debiased WPR label verifies the efficacy of the debiasing approach.
-Lastly, the incorporation of multiple EV or LV labels, addressing biases originating from video duration, user-side, and item-side factors, resulted in a rise in both metrics.
-This substantiates the notion that these labels can capture distinct information and address various forms of biases.
+Lastly, the incorporation of multiple EV or LV labels, addressing biases originating from video duration, user-side, and item-side factors, resulted in a rise in both metrics. \zy{This substantiates that these labels can capture distinct information and address various forms of biases.}